 37. What Is The Rotation Of Jupiter – Jupiter Rotation

-- Like many other planets of the Solar System, Jupiter also rotates in counter-clockwise direction from west to east.
+- Like many other planets of the Solar System, Jupiter also rotates in a counter-clockwise direction from west to east.

 - All planets in the solar system orbit around the Sun in the same direction.

 Jupiter Rotation Period – Jupiter Rotation Time

 - The rotation period of Jupiter around its axis is 9.9 hours.

 - As Jupiter is the fastest rotating planet of the Solar System, it has the shortest day of all the planets in the Solar System.

 38. What Is The Revolution Of Jupiter – Jupiter Revolution

 - The revolution of Jupiter means the rotation of Jupiter around the sun in its orbit.